 Why Alitherm Heritage meets most window designs

-With nearly 90 aluminium profiles available, these windows are exceptionally well designed.
-The combination of frame and vent profiles, accessories, adaptor profiles, cills, corner posts, mullions and transoms creates a totally versatile product.
+With nearly 90 aluminium profiles available, these windows are exceptionally well-designed.
+Combining frame and vent profiles, accessories, adaptor profiles, cills, corner posts, mullions and transoms creates a versatile product.

 Whether the intended windows in the steel look are for large or small, fitting into new build openings, timber or stone surrounds or replacing old plastic, wood or metal windows.
-The product provides a solution for most houses, building or architect requirements.
+The product provides a solution for most houses or architect’s requirements.

 For typical window replacements, there’s a 70mm deep outer frame meaning these windows easily replace old PVCu and especially timber windows.
 There’s also a 47mm profile suitable for new openings or where fitted to stone or timber subframes.
 Then the frame sections extend out into different styles.
 Stepped, flat, extended width and many more options make these windows work with all existing openings and meeting the intended design.